nes-b/AstSyns/README.md

 ## Getting Started

 These instructions will let you reproduce the workflow of bipartite synapse analysis and astrocytic domain analysis described in our human brain tissue study (doi: preprint).
-See deployment for notes on how to deploy the project on a live system.
+See below for notes on how to deploy the scripts on your system.

 ### Prerequisites